-- Proof the yeast.
-Add two tablespoons of yeast and one tablespoon of sugar to one cup of warm water.
+- Proof the yeast: Add the yeast and 1 tablespoon of sugar to one cup of warm water.
 Stir well and let the yeast proof in a warm dark place until it gets frothy and foamy.

-- Sift together the flour, baking powder and salt in a sizeable deep bowl.
+- Mix the dry ingredients: Sift together the flour, baking powder, salt, and the rest of the sugar in a sizable deep bowl.

-- Start forming the disks (115 grams each).
+- Form the individual pastries: Start forming the disks (115 grams each).
 Twist thin threads of the dough to form the crosses.
-Sprinkle them with cinnamon to make the cross shape/motifs pop up when baked.
+Sprinkle them with cinnamon to make the cross motifs pop up when baked.

 - Brush the disks with oil to give them a shiny golden look when baked.

-- Let the disks rest again for 20 minutes.
+- Let the pastries rise again for 20 minutes.

-- Bake for 15 to 20 minutes.
+- Bake: for 15 to 20 minutes or until they are puffy and have a golden crust.
 Serve hot or at room temperature with jam, cheese or zaatar.

-- Letting the dough resting overnight, help the yeast to develop a pleasant flavour and aroma when baked.
+- Letting the dough rest overnight, help the yeast to develop a pleasant flavor and aroma when baked.

 - This dough is so forgiving and versatile.
 Get creative with trying different savory and sweet fillings.
 You can decrease the amount of sugar to 1/2 and sprinkle it with za’atar.
 Other possible variations for filling are chocolate chips, coconut flakes, and raisins.